Welsh Slate Quarrymens' Cottages at Coulsontown

 The interiors of these cottages

 It was a hard life here in America, but they found a land of plenty along with opportunities not fund in Great Britain.
-Wales, lie all of Great Britain at the time was possessed of a strict class structure.
+Wales, like all of Great Britain at the time, was possessed of a strict class structure.
 In America, hard work and preseverance usually gained them a better life for themselves and their children.

 The Old Line Museum

 Location.
 39° 43.488′ N, 76° 18.479′ W. Marker is in Peach Bottom Township, Pennsylvania, in York County.
-Marker is on Green Road 0.1 miles east of Ridge Road.
+Marker is on Green Road 0.1 miles east of Ridge Road, on the right when traveling south.
 Touch for map.
-Marker is at or near this postal address: 28 Green Rd, Delta PA 17314, United States of America.
+Marker is at or near this postal address: 28 Green Road, Delta PA 17314, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-The Slate Splitters (here, next to this marker); The Welsh Immigrants (here, next to this marker); The World Famous Peach Bottom Slate (here, next to this marker); Mason-Dixon Line (approx. 1.9 miles away); Peach Bottom Slate Region (approx. 2.3 miles away in Maryland); The Canal Community (approx. 5.2 miles away); The Canal Boats (approx. 5.2 miles away); The Locks (approx. 5.2 miles away).
+The Slate Splitters (here, next to this marker); The World Famous Peach Bottom Slate (here, next to this marker); The Welsh Immigrants (here, next to this marker); Dedicated to the honor and sacrifice (approx. one mile away); Mason-Dixon Line (approx. 1.9 miles away); Peach Bottom Slate Region (approx. 2.2 miles away in Maryland); The Canal Community (approx. 5.2 miles away); The Canal Boats (approx. 5.2 miles away).
 Touch for a list and map of all markers in Peach Bottom Township.

 Credits.
-This page was last revised on January 6, 2021.
+This page was last revised on April 20, 2021.
 It was originally submitted on June 26, 2020, by Bill Pfingsten of Bel Air, Maryland.
-This page has been viewed 60 times since then.
-Last updated on November 11, 2020, by Carl Gordon Moore Jr. of North East, Maryland.
+This page has been viewed 88 times since then and 29 times this year.
+Last updated on April 19, 2021, by Carl Gordon Moore Jr. of North East, Maryland.
 Photos: 1, 2. submitted on June 26, 2020, by Bill Pfingsten of Bel Air, Maryland.
+3. submitted on April 19, 2021, by Carl Gordon Moore Jr. of North East, Maryland.